Clearing the Freakin' Air

 False Claim: Solar Roadways is going to cost $60 trillion dollars

 Years ago, when we were working on our very first prototype, we estimated that if we could make our 12' x 12' panels for under $10K, then we could break even with asphalt.
 That was mere speculation and had no relevance to the cost of even our first prototype, let alone our second.

 As the previous section explains, we are creating a roadway system with an ROI that can pay for itself.
 So yes, there will be an initial upfront cost, but as soon as the panels are installed, they will begin paying for themselves by generating clean renewable solar energy.
 Some homes and businesses will generate enough to go off grid.

 We are still in R & D, and we haven't even calculated the cost for our prototype.
-That will come next month as we get our final report ready for our Phase II contract with the Federal Highway Administration.
-And even if we had those numbers available now they would have no relevance to the cost of our actual product.
+And even if we had those numbers available now they would have no relevance to the cost of our actual final product.

 When you are prototyping, you are buying parts in very low quantities, which is the least cost efficient way possible.
 When you go into production, you order your parts in the 10's of thousands, greatly reducing the costs.
 Thanks to our funding from Indiegogo, we are now going to hire a team of engineers this summer, who will help us make tweaks to the design, streamline production and get costs down.
 At that point, we'll be able to release cost information.

 But right now, not even we have that information, so if you read an article where a journalist claims to have any data on costs, you can be assured that they have not done their homework and are quoting another unreliable source or they are making up numbers.

 False Claim: Asphalt roads are cheap and maintainable

 "State departments of transportation (DOTs) are spending more money building new roads than maintaining the ones they have-despite the fact that roads are crumbling, financial liabilities are mounting and conditions are not improving for America's drivers.